-We gave you a brief on the evolution of the sanitary pad from that achaic pad made from goat or sheep wool which makes me glad that I was born in this era.
+We started this theme by giving you a brief on the evolution of the sanitary pad from that archaic pad made from goat or sheep wool which makes me glad that I was born in this era.

 While that was a weird thing to use during your period, we must appreciate the nurses who contributed to the development of the current sanitary towel.